 INFPs prefer one-on-one interactions with people.
 Meeting a friend for a quiet coffee or going for a walk with them in the park suits an INFP perfectly.
 They need more alone time too and they can find large groups overwhelming.

 This extends to the way they work.
-INFPs often prefer to work alone and they can find busy offices distracting and overwhelming, especially if they need to concentrate.
+INFPs often prefer to work alone and they can find busy offices distracting, especially if they need to concentrate.

 It’s fairly rare for INFPs to strike up conversations with strangers and they will often have a small group of close friends.